grz0zrg/fsynth/documentation/mk/docs/ui.md

 All inputs can be used as a 2D texture (**texture** keyword) within the code editor (GLSL code editor or Processing.js code editor), they are pre-defined as **iInputN** where N is the id of the input starting from 0.

-You can find the input id by hovering over the thumbnail or in the title of the complex input settings dialog.
+You can find the input id by hovering over the thumbnail or in the title of the input settings dialog.

 Inputs can be ordered in real-time by drag & drop as shown above.

-Inputs can deleted quickly with a middle click on the input thumbnail.
+Inputs can be deleted quickly with a middle click on the input thumbnail.

 ### Collaborative Code editor

-The code editor is one of the most important tool of Fragment, it allow the user to generate the visuals and the spectral score which is fed to the sound synthesis server.
+The code editor is one of the most important tool of Fragment, it allow to control the graphical canvas content and the spectral score which is fed to the sound synthesis server.

 [GLSL](https://www.khronos.org/files/opengles_shading_language.pdf) code is what you type in the code editor to generate the visuals and sound synthesis data.